jh3nd3rs0n/jargyle/README.md

 # Jargyle

-Jargyle is a Java SOCKS5 API and server with TCP traffic that can be layered with SSL/TLS, UDP traffic that can be layered with DTLS, and both forms of traffic that can be routed through multiple SOCKS5 servers.
+Jargyle is a Java SOCKS5 API and server with TCP traffic that can be layered with SSL/TLS, UDP traffic that can be layered with DTLS, and both types of traffic that can be routed through multiple SOCKS5 servers.
 It is inspired by [JSocks](https://jsocks.sourceforge.net/), [SocksLib](https://github.com/fengyouchao/sockslib),